WildCodeSchool-CDA-LYON-02-2024/P2-React-Mardown/README.md

 - **Visual Exploration with StoryBook**: Dive deep into our components with StoryBook, providing a comprehensive visual and interactive exploration experience.

 ## 2. Description

+Comprehensive overview of the library, covering configuration, themes, features, components, and Markdown content manipulation.

 ### 2.1 Configuration

+Sets the default theme for the library, as well as the properties that can be configured within that theme.

 ``` jsx
 // themes
 defaultTheme: {